Bulgaria Digital Nomad Visa - 2026 Update

 Type D Long-Stay Visa Fee: The initial application for a Type D visa typically costs around €100–€120, depending on the embassy or consulate.
 This fee is paid when submitting your application at your local Bulgarian consulate.

-Residence Permit Application Fee: Once you arrive in Bulgaria and apply for the digital nomad residence permit, there is an additional fee of approximately €150–€200.
+Residence Permit Application Fee: Once you arrive in Bulgaria and apply for your residence permit, there is an additional fee of approximately €150–€300.
 This covers processing, issuing your residence card, and administrative costs.

 Additional Costs: Beyond official fees, applicants may need to budget for costs such as document translations, apostille/legalization, and health insurance premiums.
 These can vary widely depending on your home country and chosen insurance provider.